Adamant-im/adamant-wallets/README.md

         "alt_ip": "0.0.0.1:80" // Alternative way to connect if the domain of a service is censored }
     ],
+    // Optional: Service additional information (If not filled here, information is retrieved from nodes.additionalInfo) "additionalInfo": {
+      "normalUpdateInterval": 210000, // Optional.
+Regular service status update interval in ms "crucialUpdateInterval": 30000, // Optional.
+Service status update interval when there are no active services, in ms "onScreenUpdateInterval": 10000, // Optional.
+On the node screen, the status update interval in ms "minVersion": "1.0.0", // Optional.
+Minimal supported service API version
+    }
   },

   // Optional.
 Additional project links